Reodor-Studios/create-reodor-app/docs/technical/google-auth-setup.md

 Add the following OAuth scopes (required for Supabase Auth):

+1. Go to "Data Access"
-1. Click "Add or Remove Scopes"
+2. Click "Add or Remove Scopes"
-2. Filter and select these scopes:
+3. Filter and select these scopes:
    - `openid` (add manually if not listed)
    - `.../auth/userinfo.email` (should be selected by default)
    - `.../auth/userinfo.profile` (should be selected by default)
-3. Click "Update" → "Save and Continue"
+4. Click "Update" → "Save and Continue"

 **Important:** Only request these basic scopes.
 Additional scopes may require Google verification which can take weeks.

-#### Test Users (for development)
+#### Test Users for development (Optional)

+**Important:** This is only really necessary if you're developing an app that requires a test group of users before publishing.
+Usually, you can skip this for public apps.

 1. Add test user emails (your Gmail account and team members)
 2. Click "Save and Continue"